-Sydney’s iconic City Gym gets $1.5 million ‘face lift’
+Sydney’s iconic City Gym gets $1.5 million makeover

 Other upgrades include an added emphasis on services that support and promote the local LGBTIQ community.

-These include plans for significant collaborations with local LGBTQI businesses and community groups in the area, a 2020 City Gym Mardis Gras float and sponsorships of important LGBTQI charities.
+These include plans for significant collaborations with local LGBTQI businesses and community groups in the area, a 2020 City Gym Mardi Gras float and sponsorships of important LGBTQI charities.

 “There’s all the colourful history of our gym and all the characters and stories of Kings Cross which have played out here too,” said Kokkinis as he continues to train alongside long-standing members.